Critical Care Medicine

 Clinical Diversity: Our fellows are required to work in a quaternary care medical center (OHSU), a VA, a community hospital (Legacy health system) and an HMO based system (Kaiser).
 In addition, all of these systems have different call rotations, accurately reproducing the different types of clinical systems they will be working in upon completion of their training and thus allowing them to make better and more informed career choices.

-Quality Improvement: All fellows, as part of their curriculum in the VA ICU, must perform a Quality Improvement Project under the guidance of the VA MICU director, Jennifer Letourneau.
+Quality Improvement: All fellows, as part of their curriculum in the VA ICU, must perform a Quality Improvement Project under the guidance of the VA MICU director, Stephen Smith.
 This experience provides them with real time experience in how to design and perform QI and will place them in an excellent position to enter into leadership/management roles upon completion of their training.

 Research: We offer research experiences in both clinical and basic science and the fellows’ time in research is sufficiently protected to allow for success.
 In addition, the ability to participate in the Human Investigator Program (HIP), which offers formal training in clinical study design, biostatistics etc. and, adds to the robust nature of this experience.
 Our program has an established track record of allowing fellows to participate in research in any suitable environment within OHSU.
 This greatly expands the number of opportunities available and ties back to our multidisciplinary approach to Critical Care Medicine.